 Recently, it became an open secret that police departments in the U.S. are using drones widely in their day-to-day operations.
 In July last year, Americans became aware of police use of drones after the Dallas police drone bombing of heavily armed suspects who refused to surrender.
 This created uneasiness public doubts and suspicions on police use of drones and ethics.
 How then are the police departments using these aerial vehicles?

 Military Armed Drone / Photo by: meesh

-They are simply aircrafts or aerial vehicles, which are not passenger occupied or piloted by humans.
+They are simply aircraft or aerial vehicles, which are not passenger occupied or piloted by humans.
 There are two types of drones.
 The Unmanned Aerial Vehicles (UAVs) and Remotely Piloted Aerial Systems (RPAS).
 However, the term commonly used is drones.
 Drones are used in occasions, situations or places where it is considered too risky for human occupation.
 Because of that police have an enormous interest in using drones in police work.

 The U.S. Police Departments, according to an interview with the Former Philadelphia Police Commissioner Charles Ramsey, United States has approximately 18,000 police departments.
 At least 347 of these departments and agencies are flying drones by 2017.
-They have found a significant use of them.
+They have found significant use of them.

 - Public Safety Acquisition

 Law enforcement department and agencies in the US have been using drones for almost a decade, but it was only last year that they became more popular.
 According to a report done by Daily Herald on April 15, 2017, Texas, California, Alabama, Wisconsin, Ohio, and Pennsylvania led the public safety accusations of drones.
 Most of these states had at least one drone operated by law enforcement departments and agencies.
 These include the police, sheriffs, emergency response units and fire departments.